GerryOnGithub/Memory-management-in-Cplusplus/README.md

 # Memory Management in C++

 One reason managers and programmers may choose to not use C++ on a project is they fear memory leaks.
 Follow these rules and your fears (and your memory leaks) will melt away.
+I used these strategies on a memory intensive data-processing project and had zero memory leak issues.

 ## 1. Never pass a pointer when a reference will do
 That's actually pretty simple, so on to no. 2.